 Your educational organization can create Managed Apple IDs for instructors and students to use for educational purposes.
 Managed Apple IDs are unique to your organization and separate from Apple IDs that you can create for yourself.
 You can associate your Managed Apple ID with the same email address and phone number as your personal Apple ID.
 Unlike personal Apple IDs, IT administrators manage the services that your Managed Apple ID can access.

 Check feature availability

 Your school or district can use Managed Apple IDs to log in to a Shared iPad and access Apple services.
-These services include iCloud and iTunes U, and you can collaborate in Pages, Numbers, and Keynote with other users within your organization.
+These services include iCloud, iTunes U, and Schoolwork, and you can collaborate in Pages, Numbers, and Keynote with other users within your organization.
 Managed Apple IDs also include 200GB of iCloud storage.

 To maintain a focus on education, these services are disabled for Managed Apple IDs:

 - App Store purchasing

 - HomeKit connected devices

 - Find My iPhone